 If you’re relatively new to Linux system administration, or just new to our platform, this guide will help address some of the most common questions we receive.
-If you’ve just created your first Linode account, please refer to our getting started guide first and return here once your Linode has been deployed.
+If you’ve just created your first Linode account, please first refer to our Getting Started Guide and return here once your Linode has been deployed.

 How do I log into my Linode?

 By default, all Linodes are deployed with SSH enabled.
 This allows command line access through the shell.
 You can learn more about connecting to your Linode for the first time in the connecting to your Linode with SSH section of our Getting Started guide.

 How do I host websites on my Linode?